Baldwin Locomotive Works: Narrow-gauge and unconventional

 To supply troops in France, 495 4-6-0PTs were built to the order of the British War Department in 1916/7.
 After the war surplus locomotives were sold, finding new uses in France, Britain and India.

 In Britain examples were used on the Ashover Light Railway, Glyn Valley Tramway, Snailbeach District Railways and the Welsh Highland Railway.

 The Welsh Highland Railway in Wales bought No 590, in 1923.
 It was apparently unpopular with crews although photographs show that it was used regularly until the railway was closed.
 It was scrapped in 1941 when the derelict railway's assets were requisitioned for the war effort.
 Some of the surviving examples in India have since been imported to the UK, one of which by the Welsh Highland Railway Ltd. who has restored it to represent the scrapped 590.
-Other Baldwin 4-6-0PT's imported from India include one owned by the Leighton Buzzard Railway-based Greensand Railway Trust that has been restored to working order, as well as two acquired by the Statfold Barn Railway in March 2013.
+Other Baldwin 4-6-0PT's imported from India include one owned by the Leighton Buzzard Light Railway based Greensand Railway Trust that has been restored to working order, as well as two acquired by the Statfold Barn Railway in March 2013.

-Baldwin also built six engines for the Manitou and Pike's Peak Railway, three of which were delivered in 1890, with the fourth being delivered in 1897.
+Baldwin also built six engines for the Pikes Peak Cog Railway, three of which were delivered in 1890, with the fourth being delivered in 1897.
 These engines featured steeply inclined boilers and used the Abt rack system to propel them up the average 16 percent grade.
 The last Baldwin engine was taken out of regular service in 1955.
 During the following years the engines were used as back-up engines and for snow removal.
 Three of the engines are currently on static display around Colorado.
 One (No. 1) is located at the Colorado Railroad Museum in Golden, Colorado.
-The other two on display are located in Manitou Springs, Colorado: one (No. 2) near city hall and the other (No. 5) at the Manitou and Pike's Peak Railway depot.
+The other two on display are located in Manitou Springs, Colorado: one (No. 2) near city hall and the other (No. 5) at the Pikes Peak Cog Railway depot.
 The engine No. 4 is still in limited operation for photo opportunities and special events.
 However, it no longer completes the journey to the top of Pikes Peak due to the fact that many of the water tanks along the line have been removed.
 Engines No. 3 and No. 6 were scrapped and used for parts over the years.